Cp Command in Linux (Copy Files)

 Another way to copy only the directory's content but not the directory itself is to use the wildcard character (

 *).
-The disadvantage of the following command is that it will not copy the hidden files and directories (the ones starting with a dot
+The disadvantage of the following command is that it does not copy the hidden files and directories (the ones starting with a dot

 cp -RT Pictures/* Pictures_backup/